 Frequently asked questions

-Most normal toiletry items in reasonable quantities are acceptable and therefore allowed in carry-on and check-in baggage.
-See the links to Table 2.3.At the top of the page.
+Most usual toiletry items in reasonable quantities are acceptable and therefore allowed in carry-on and checked baggage.
+See the link to Table 2.3.A at the top of the page for more details.

 For special items please check with your airline when making your reservation.

 Provided the batteries are either installed in the equipment or packed in a way that they are sufficiently protected against short circuits there should not be a problem.
-The carriage of larger spare lithium batteries of the type used to power video cameras is under restrictions.
+The carriage of electronic devices powered by larger lithium batteries, such as power tools are subject to the airline’s approval.

 However, please be prepared for extended security checks when traveling with an unusual amount of electronic equipment.
 Also, be aware that, although you may be allowed to carry these items, their use on board the aircraft may be prohibited or at least limited.
 Check with your airline for further details.

 Passengers may carry certain articles even though the article contains dangerous goods.
 Parachutes themselves are not restricted.
 Some parachutes are fitted with an automatic activation device (AAD), e.g Cypres, which contain small quantities of explosive material.
 Most of these are not classified as dangerous goods and are not restricted in passenger baggage.

 A single (1) avalanche rescue backpack per person is authorized containing a cylinder of compressed gas in Division 2.2.
 They may also contain an explosive trigger mechanism containing less than 200 mg net of explosives in Division 1.4S.

 Self-inflating life jackets are permitted if they contain not more than two small cylinders with a non-flammable gas in Division 2.2 plus not more than two spare cartridges per person.

 For items that are acceptable only with approval from the airline, consult with your airline well in advance and also allow additional time for check-in.